Jonik233/airbus-ships-detection/README.md

 - **Best Validation Result:** F1-score: 0.8785
 - **Evaluation Result:** Mean F1-score: 0.87307

 The training and evaluation results indicate the model's capability to effectively identify ships in satellite imagery.
-The use of data balancing, careful hyperparameter tuning, and image augmentation were key to enhancing the model's performance.
+The use of data balancing, careful hyperparameter tuning, image augmentation, and appropriate choice of metrics and loss function were key to enhancing the model's performance.